crcn/beet/README.md

 - Dispatch git commits to any other "glued" beet instances (cluster).
 - Need to setup http-auth for pushing git commits.
 - Help file for CLI.
-- Custom client arguments so pods can handle cli args.
-E.g: setting express.core port.
 - Blah. express.core needs to be able to set own http port.
 - Need to test on other linux distros (currently works on Ubuntu).
 - Ability to call "beet add" without directory (look at CWD)
-- Move config.json from global -> local OR assign beets to "collection" of running apps (yeah... that sounds better).
-This allows beet to be used in code.